SkipyGroup/rpemotes/README.md

 # REMINDER

-This is the <b>OFFICIAL</b> repository for RPEmotes, is no longer being maintained and has <b>NO</b> association with PopcornRP, PrinceAlbert, Linden, or Scully.
-While our menus may appear visibly similar or contain similar content, all content was contributed by the community, regardless of which menu.
-We appreciate everything you have contributed and hope that you enjoy the menu, whichever you decide to choose 🙏.
+This is the <b>OFFICIAL</b> repository for RPEmotes, is no longer being maintained and has <b>NO</b> association with Linden, or Scullyy.
+While our menus may appear visibly similar or contain similar content, all content was contributed by the community.

+We appreciate everything you have contributed and hope that you enjoy the menu 🙏.